MANAGEMT 7087 - Managing Contemporary Organisations

-- Work within major theoreis and perspectives on the management of organisations to identify and address key questions concernign effective management within their own organizations.
+- Work within major theories and perspectives on the management of organisations to identify and address key questions concerning effective management within their own organisations.

 - Identify the relationships between individual experiences and organisational behaviours from a systems view of organisational dynamics

-- Explain the implications of a systems perspective for the role and challenges of managing people in organizations
+- Explain the implications of a systems perspective for the role and challenges of managing people in organisations

 University Graduate Attributes

 This course will provide students with an opportunity to develop the Graduate Attribute(s) specified below: